 Of course, there are a number of other ways that a website can try to recognize you.
 They may use your IP address if your IP address seems to be unique to you – not a shared network, WiFi, or NAT (where many computers sit behind a single IP address, common with companies and universities, and even a couple of countries).
 They may use the ETag of cache files, which the browser sends when checking if it needs to obtain a new version of a file.

 To track users, websites may also use a technique called „fingerprinting“ which has nothing to do with your own fingerprints.

 The website looks for all of the various things that make your browser different from everyone else’s.
 The user-agent (UA) string lists your operating system and your browser version.
-Vivaldi is popular enough that if you keep it up to date, you will have the same UA string as a lot of other users.
+Vivaldi is popular enough that if you keep it up to date, you will have the same UA string as a lot of other users (since Vivaldi 2.10, the user-agent string is shared with other Chromium-based browsers, making it even less identifiable).
 The battery API lets a website see your laptop battery charge level, but only to a very low resolution so that many other users have the same numbers as you.
 And, of course, every time your browser installs updates, those numbers change, and the website has to start again, which is a positive thing for privacy.